sundayj/npm-script-selector/README.md

 Usage: npmss [options]

-A CLI for finding npm scripts within a `package.json` and allowing a user to run them from the command line.
+The NPM Script Selector is a CLI tool for discovering and running project scripts within package.json files.

 Options:
-  -V, --version       output the version number
-  -f, --file <value>  Path to the package.json.
+  -V, --version               output the version number -f, --file <value>          Path to the package.json.
+  -b, --banner <value>        Value for the title to be displayed to the user.
+(Replaces the NPM-Script-Selector banner.)
+  -hb, --hide-banner          Use this flag if you'd like to not display a banner at all.
+  -bf, --banner-font <value>  Pass the name of a font listed here to print the banner in the desired font. https://github.com/DefinitelyTyped/DefinitelyTyped/blob/53d91777b0daa1b5b6b0beac63ab0b25126b7b13/types/figlet/index.d.ts#L2
   -h, --help                  display help for command

 ```
 Path can be relative to current directory, or absolute.